jamasoftware-ps/Community-Reports/Login Usage Reports/User Activity and Event Report/README.md

 <h1>User Activity and Event Report</h1>
 <h2>Description</h2>
-<p>This report gathers User Login Activity and User Events for a selected time frame, and outputs in Excel xlsx format- it is a multisheet report.
+<p>This report gathers User Login Activity and User Events for a selected time frame, and outputs an Excel multisheet report.

 On the first sheet, “Login Activity”, the report builds a row per user, showing login stats, most importantly how many login activities, and the latest login activity.